 Patricia Harris Ohio Tax Commissioner

-IMPORTANT: The printed version of these instructions are accurate as of November 27, 2024.
-The following corrections have been made to the online version:
+IMPORTANT: The printed version of these instructions are accurate as of November 15, 2024.
+Any changes made after this date will be listed below in the online version of the instructions at tax.ohio.gov/forms.